Introduction: Cuba’s Cultural Identity in a Changing World

-The Heartbeat of Cuba: Music and Dance
+The Rhythms of Cuba: Music and Dance as Cultural Pillars

 Son, Salsa, and Beyond